gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 Doing so avoids exposing API keys in the browser and avoids the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) security restrictions that can prevent a browser from being able to access an API if the server does not participate in CORS.

-However, we don't have a backend to act as a "passthrough", so we will be using `fetch` to make calls to an API directly.
+However, we currently don't have a backend to act as a "passthrough", so we will be using `fetch` to make calls to an API directly.

 To make `fetch` send the correct CORS headers to the server, we need to include an options object with a `mode: "cors"` property like the following: